 I did my best to avoid the smartphone craze.
 In 2013, I told everyone I wouldn’t own a smartphone until it was absolutely required of me.
 Two-factor authentication routines forced me into the ball game.
-In January of 2015, I joined the cell phone zombie revolution and obtained mobile phone service for the first time since moving here in 2006.
+In January of 2015, I sort of joined the cell phone zombie revolution and obtained mobile phone service for the first time since moving here in 2006.
 In fact, I got three phones when I didn’t really want any – something called the “Family Ties” plan.
 One for me, one for Josie (my wife) and one as a standby.

 I’ve never owned a tablet, unless you count buying them for other people.
 I’ve never actually used one.
 All I’ve ever done is watch someone else use one.
 From what I’ve seen, they’re used mostly for games, social networks and YouTube.

 When Josie and I returned from the United States, we brought six 7-inch tablets back with us.
 They were inexpensive RCA models we gave to some of the families of our nieces and nephews.
 I think only three are still in working order.
 My younger son, Jon, brought another just like those (except that it came with a keyboard) for a specific niece when he visited in 2015.
 She’s one of his inaanaks.
 It still works – she guards it like a hawk when she’s charging it so no one else can break it.

 I think I’ll always prefer desktop computers and judging by the visitors to my websites, so will most other people.
 Smartphone and tablet on-screen keyboards are annoying.
 If it wasn’t for the auto complete function, I wouldn’t use them at all.